Cristina-Becheru/piece-of-cake-blog/README.md

   The "Piece of Cake" recipe blog offers an engaging and enjoyable experience for baking enthusiasts.
 With interactive features like comments, and the ability to submit your own creations, it invites users to actively participate and share their baking passion.

 #### Client Goals
-- Engage Users: Offer a rich and engaging experience where users can interact with and explore a variety of recipes.
+- *Engage Users*: Offer a rich and engaging experience where users can interact with and explore a variety of recipes.
-- Easy Navigation: Provide clear and intuitive navigation to help users find recipes, manage comments, and access their profiles effortlessly.
+- *Easy Navigation*: Provide clear and intuitive navigation to help users find recipes, manage comments, and access their profiles effortlessly.
-- User Interaction: Allow users to see their own comments and recipes, edit or delete their own submissions, and upload a personal photo for a customized profile experience.
+- *User Interaction*: Allow users to see their own comments and recipes, edit or delete their own submissions, and upload a personal photo for a customized profile experience.
-- Comment Management: Ensure comments are immediately visible without moderation; users can edit or delete their own comments, and admins have the authority to remove any comment if needed.
+- *Comment Management*: Ensure comments are immediately visible without moderation; users can edit or delete their own comments, and admins have the authority to remove any comment if needed.
-- Responsive Design: Deliver a smooth and accessible browsing experience across all devices, including mobile phones, tablets, and desktops, maintaining consistency and ease of use.
+- *Responsive Design*: Deliver a smooth and accessible browsing experience across all devices, including mobile phones, tablets, and desktops, maintaining consistency and ease of use.
 #### First Time Visitor Goals
-- Explore Recipes: Discover a diverse range of cake recipes that are easy to follow and delicious to make.
+- *Explore Recipes*: Discover a diverse range of cake recipes that are easy to follow and delicious to make.
-- Find a Recipe: Search for specific recipes based on ingredients or name of cakes
+- *Find a Recipe*: Search for specific recipes based on ingredients or name of cakes
-- Read Reviews: View comments from other users to gain insights, tips, and feedback on various recipes.
+- *Read Reviews*: View comments from other users to gain insights, tips, and feedback on various recipes.
-- Add Comments: Contribute personal thoughts or feedback on recipes by leaving comments.
+- *Add Comments*: Contribute personal thoughts or feedback on recipes by leaving comments.
-- View Added Recipes: Users can view and manage the recipes they have added to the blog after registration.
+- *View Added Recipes*: Users can view and manage the recipes they have added to the blog after registration.
-- Learn More: Get to know more about the blog and its offerings through links to social media platforms.
+- *Learn More*: Get to know more about the blog and its offerings through links to social media platforms.

 #### Returning Visitor Goals
-- Access Added Recipes: Log in to view and manage recipes they have previously added.
+- *Access Added Recipes*: Log in to view and manage recipes they have previously added.
-- Add New Recipes: Submit new cake recipes or edit existing ones.
+- *Add New Recipes*: Submit new cake recipes or edit existing ones.
-- Edit or Delete Comments: Modify or remove their own comments if needed.
+- *Edit or Delete Comments*: Modify or remove their own comments if needed.
-- Track Recipe Ratings: View ratings and feedback on their recipes to see how others are responding.
+- *Track Recipe Ratings*: View ratings and feedback on their recipes to see how others are responding.

 #### Frequent Visitor Goals
-- Discover New Recipes: Stay updated with the latest recipes added to the blog.
+- *Discover New Recipes*: Stay updated with the latest recipes added to the blog.
-- Submit New Recipes: Contribute new recipes to the blog, enriching the recipe collection with fresh content.
+- *Submit New Recipes*: Contribute new recipes to the blog, enriching the recipe collection with fresh content.

 #### Agile Methodology
 Agile methodology was utilized to iteratively develop and improve the recipe blog, enabling flexibility and responsiveness to changes.GitHub and its Project Board features were used for managing tasks and tracking progress.